Your mission, our focus

 Fast-track novel treatments towards patients

 Together with patient groups, we work to progress new treatments from drug prediction stage towards clinical trial phase in a time frame of around 24 months.
-Our AI technology and focus on drug repurposing are key to this.
+Our AI technology and focus on drug redevelopment are key to this.

 The use of AI allows us to analyse all available disease- and drug-related data to pinpoint new treatments for rare conditions at a fraction of the time it would take humans to do this.
 Critically, it is during this process that we often also uncover completely new disease-drug interactions.

-An added benefit of this approach is that because we’re looking at known drugs that can be repurposed, we’re often able to move directly to Phase IIa clinical trials, since the safety profile of these treatments has already been established.
+An added benefit of this approach is that because we’re looking at known drugs that can be redeveloped, we’re often able to move directly to Phase IIa clinical trials, since the safety profile of these treatments has already been established.
 This further accelerates the treatment discovery process.

 Keep patients at the heart of treatment discovery